 You should also be aware that:

 All grades (notas, calificaciones) in courses will be based either on a number scale (1-10, 10 being the highest grade) or the words sobresaliente, notable, aprobado, suspenso.
-Students will need to receive a grade of 5 or aprobado in order to receive UNC transfer equivalency (TREQ) credit.
-Please refer to Credit Information Sheet on the UNC Study Abroad website for more information.
+Students will need to receive a grade of 5 or aprobado in order to receive credit at UNC.
+Please refer to the credit information on the UNC Study Abroad website.